Karl-Heinz Riedle: International career

 Riedle made his debut for West Germany on 31 August 1988, playing 15 minutes against Finland and scoring in a 4–0 away win for the 1990 World Cup qualifiers.
 Selected by coach Franz Beckenbauer for the finals in Italy as a backup to Klinsmann and Rudi Völler, he contributed with four games as the national team won its third title, starting once due to suspension to the latter.
 In the semi-final against England Völler limped off injured in the first half and Riedle came on as a substitute.
 The match went to penalties and Riedle converted his attempt as Germany eventually prevailed.
 However Völler recovered to start the final and Riedle remained on the bench.

 One of Riedle's most memorable matches for Germany came during the UEFA Euro 1992 semi-final against Sweden, in which he netted two goals in a 3–2 triumph, eventually being the tournament's joint-top scorer.
 He gained a total of 42 caps, scoring on 16 occasions.

 Personal life

 Riedle married Gabriele and fathered three children, Alessandro, who is also a professional footballer, Dominic and Vivien-Joana.
 He owned a hotel and ran a football academy, in the village of Oberstaufen.

 On 28 August 2014, UEFA announced Riedle as the ambassador of the upcoming Champions League final, which was later held in Berlin.
+He was later named as the ambassador for Borussia Dortmund in the 2024 edition of the tournament final, alongside Real Madrid legend Zinedine Zidane.